Süper Lig: History

 The 2.
 Lig (Second League) was created at the start of the 1963–64 season and the Millî Lig became known as the 1.Lig (First League).
 Before the foundation of a second division, the bottom three clubs competed with regional league winners in a competition called the Baraj Games.
 The top three teams of the group were promoted to the Süper Lig.
 After the foundation of a new second division in 2001, known as the 1.
 Lig, the formerly titled 1.
 Lig was rebranded as Süper Lig.
 The Süper Lig is home of the Fenerbahçe–Galatasaray derby, the most watched football game in Turkey.
 It is considered to be one of the best and most intense in the world, being ranked among the greatest football rivalries of all time by various international sources.

-On 12 December 2023, the Turkish Football Federation suspended all league games indefinitely following an incident during a match between MKE Ankaragucu and Caykur Rizespor which involved fans being able to successfully invade the pitch and people, including recent MKE Ankaragucu president Faruk Koca, being arrested after attacking referee Halil Umut Meler.
-Koca would resign from MKE Ankaragucu as well.
+On 12 December 2023, the Turkish Football Federation suspended all league games indefinitely following an incident during a match between MKE Ankaragücü and Caykur Rizespor which involved fans being able to successfully invade the pitch and people, including recent MKE Ankaragücü president Faruk Koca, being arrested after attacking referee Halil Umut Meler.
+Koca would resign from MKE Ankaragücü as well.
 However, on 13 December, the same day Meler was discharged from the hospital it was soon agreed that Super Lig matches would resume on 19 December.